vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Due to this rich archaeological evidence of liṅga worship, some other data of the early period have also been interpreted as referring to Siva’s ´ liṅga, such as the

-8 These five aspects, known in the scriptures of the Saiva Siddhānta as ‘the five Brahmans’, ´ are conceived of as being comprised in or as being the embodiment of Sadāśiva, an idea also reaching back to the Taittirīya Araṅyaka, which concludes the fifth formula of ¯Iśāna with the words sadāśivom, glossed by Sāyaṇa as sa eva sadāśiva om.
+8 These five aspects, known in the scriptures of the Saiva Siddhānta as ‘the five Brahmans’, ´ are conceived of as being comprised in or as being the embodiment of Sadāśiva, an idea also reaching back to the Taittirīya Araṅyaka, which concludes the fifth formula of Īśāna with the words sadāśivom, glossed by Sāyaṇa as sa eva sadāśiva om.

 9 Kreisel 1986, 21 n.
 43: ‘Auffallend ist jedoch, daß im Epos die F¨unfgestalt Sivas fehlt.’ ´ 10 Kreisel 1986, Abb.
 A2a–b.